 Preheat oven to 400.

-- Slice the tomatoes in half crosswise, and place bottoms down onto a cookie sheet.
+- Slice the tomatoes in half crosswise, then place bottoms down onto a cookie sheet.
 Drizzle each tomato half with olive oil, then season generously with each of the seasonings (or to taste).

 - Sprinkle each seasoned tomato with parmesan cheese, then thinly slice the garlic cloves and place several slices onto each tomato.